 JetBlue only requires a medical certificate if you’re due within 7 days of the flight.
 The exam must be completed within 72 hours of the departure date.

 If you are past due, you will not be allowed to fly, even with documentation.

 Southwest Airlines recommends against air travel for passengers at or past 38 weeks of pregnancy but does not prohibit it.

-The airline may, however, ask pregnant passengers to not sit in the emergency row.
+The airline may, however, ask pregnant passengers not to sit in the emergency row.

 United Airlines has no restriction for up to 36 weeks of pregnancy.

-Starting at the 36th week, an obstetrician’s certificate (original and 2 copies) is required, stating that mother and baby are fit for travel.
+Starting the 36th week, an obstetrician’s certificate (original and 2 copies) is required, stating that mother and baby are fit for travel.
 The certificate must be dated within 72 hours of the flight, although it is preferred to be within 1 day of departure if possible.

 The due date must be after the final flight on the itinerary.